$ oc get nns

 max-tx-rate: 200 (10)

-The following YAML file is an example of a manifest that creates a VLAN interface on top of a VF and adds it to a bonded network interface.
-It includes samples values that you must replace with your own information.
+The following YAML file is an example of a manifest that adds a VF for a network interface.

 apiVersion: nmstate.io/v1